eduardosilva/entity-framework-guide/README.md

 }
 ```

-* Use conventions to avoid repeated code and to facilitate maintenance
+* Use conventions to avoid repeated code.

 ```c#
 // Convention to mapping Entities